KodyPay/kody-clientsdk-python/README.md

 - `show_tips` - (optional) whether to show (true) or hide (false) the tip options.
 Default is (false)
 - `payment_method` - (optional) Settings to enable going straight to QR scanning
   - `payment_method_type` - Payment method type: CARD (default), ALIPAY, WECHAT
-  - `activate_qr_code_scanner` - Flag to activate the terminal camera to scan the customer's QR Code (true), or display the payment method type QR Code for the user to scan (false, default).
 #### PayResponse : Payment Response

 ````python